Ben Shneiderman: Nassi–Shneiderman diagram

 In the 1973 article "Flowchart techniques for structured programming" presented at a 1973 SIGPLAN meeting Isaac Nassi and Shneiderman argued:

 With the advent of structured programming and GOTO-less programming a method is needed to model computation in simply ordered structures, each representing a complete thought possibly defined in terms of other thoughts as yet undefined.
 A model is needed which prevents unrestricted transfers of control and has a control structure closer to languages amenable to structured programming.
 We present an attempt at such a model.

-The new model technique for structured programming they presented has become known as the Nassi–Shneiderman diagram; a graphical representation of the design of structured software.
+The new model technique for structured programming they presented has become known as the Nassi–Shneiderman diagram, a graphical representation of structured software design.

 Flowchart research

-In the 1970s Shneiderman continued to study programmers, and the use of flow charts.
-In the 1977 article "Experimental investigations of the utility of detailed flowcharts in programming" Shneiderman et al. summarized the origin and status quo of flowcharts in computer programming:
+In the 1970s, Shneiderman continued to study programmers and the use of flow charts.
+In the 1977 article "Experimental investigations of the utility of detailed flowcharts in programming", Shneiderman et al. summarized the origin and status quo of flowcharts in computer programming:

 Flowcharts have been a part of computer programming since the introduction of computers in the 1940s.
 In 1947 Goldstein and von Neumann [7] presented a system of describing processes using operation, assertion, and alternative boxes.
 They felt that "coding begins with the drawing of flow diagram."
 Prior to coding, the algorithm had been identified and understood.
 The flowchart represented a high level definition of the solution to be implemented on a machine.
 Although they were working only with numerical algorithms, they proposed a programming methodology which has since become standard practice in the computer programming field.

 Furthermore, Shneiderman had conducted experiments which suggested that flowcharts were not helpful for writing, understanding, or modifying computer programs.
 At the end of their 1977 paper, Shneiderman et al. concluded:

 Although our original intention was to ascertain under which conditions detailed flowcharts were most helpful, our repeated negative results have led us to a more skeptical opinion of the utility of detailed flowcharts under modern programming conditions.
 We repeatedly selected problems and tried to create test conditions which would favor the flowchart groups, but found no statistically significant differences between the flowchart and non-flowchart groups.
 In some cases the mean scores for the non-flowchart groups even surpassed the means for the flowchart groups.
 We conjecture that detailed flowcharts are merely a redundant presentation of the information contained in the programming language statements.
 The flowcharts may even be at a disadvantage because they are not as complete (omitting declarations, statement labels, and input/output formats) and require many more pages than do the concise programming language statements.

 Designing the User Interface

-In 1986, he published the first edition (now on its sixth edition) of his book "Designing the User Interface: Strategies for Effective Human-Computer Interaction".
-Included in this book is his most popular list of "Eight Golden Rules of Interface Design", which read:
+In 1986, he published the first edition (now in its sixth) of his book "Designing the User Interface: Strategies for Effective Human-Computer Interaction".
+Included in this book is his most popular list of "Eight Golden Rules of Interface Design", which reads: